Who Is Zendaya?

 In 2013 Zendaya made the switch from the imaginary dance show to the popular televised competition Dancing with the Stars.
 She was paired with professional dancer Val Chmerkovskiy on the show, and competed against such celebrities as Andy Dick, Kellie Pickler and Aly Raisman.
 Her previous experience, however, didn't prove to be much help.
 As she told Good Morning America, "I'm really used to hip hop dancing ...
 So I kind of have to forget what I know and restart all over again."

-After Dancing With the Stars, Zendaya starred in Disney's comedy K.C.
-Undercover for three seasons before making a splash on the big screen with Spider-Man: Homecoming (2017) and The Greatest Showman (2017) with Hugh Jackman, playing the role of Anne Wheeler.
+After Dancing With the Stars, Zendaya starred in the Disney comedy K.C.
+Undercover for three seasons before making a splash on the big screen in 2017 with Spider-Man: Homecoming and The Greatest Showman, playing the role of Anne Wheeler alongside Hugh Jackman in the latter.

 In 2018 Zendaya lent her voice to two animation films: Duck Duck Goose and Smallfoot.
-She is set to reprise her role as Michelle "M.J."
+She then reprised her role as Michelle "M.J."
 Jones in Spider-Man: Far From Home in 2019.

 Born on September 1, 1996, in Oakland, California, actress and singer Zendaya Coleman came from a theatrical background.
 As the daughter of a stage manager, she spent much of her youth hanging around the California Shakespeare Theater.
 She also trained in its youth program and appeared in some of its productions.